oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 retworkx is a general purpose graph library for python3 written in Rust to take advantage of the performance and safety that Rust provides.
-It was built as a replacement for qiskitâ€˜s previous (and current) networkx usage (hence the name) but is designed to provide a high performance general purpose graph library for any python application.
+It was built as a replacement for qiskit‘s previous (and current) networkx usage (hence the name) but is designed to provide a high performance general purpose graph library for any python application.
 The project was originally started to build a faster directed graph to use as the underlying data structure for the DAG at the center of qiskit-terras transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.

 **More Information**